 Finding ways to deeply relax.

 You might have a favored practice, like deep breathing, meditation, or yoga.
 I tend to vary what I do.
 I guess that makes me a relaxation dilettante, but it’s what works for me!
 Knitting is high on my list of ways to calm and center, so long as I’m making something that’s at the right level of challenge, not so easy that I get bored, or so difficult that I get frustrated.
+Remembering to pause throughout the day to take at least three deep, slow breaths helps too.

 Respecting messages from your body.